 Garage fans come in two major types: ceiling fans or wall-mountable\floor-standing fans.

 Ceiling fans will mount to the ceiling, just like they would inside your home.
-They always face down from the ceiling and will have the best circulation directly underneath.
+They always face down from the top and will have the best circulation directly underneath.
 If you’ve got a larger garage, you’ll need larger blade lengths (60″ or above) or even multiple smaller ceiling fans.

 Also, be sure that the fan you’re looking at has a sealed motor housing.
-Your garage can be a messy place.
-This will help keep out sawdust and other flying particles.
+Your garage can be messy, which will help keep out sawdust and other flying particles.

 You know that old saying: it’s not the heat, it’s the humidity?

-Insulation (door and ceiling)
+Insulation (Door and Ceiling)